-Photo at right: A backcountry skier makes tracks in the mid-day sun.
+Photo above: A backcountry skier makes tracks in the mid-day sun.

 Whether you fancy hiking, climbing, backpacking, snowshoeing or simply a scenic drive, Mount Rainier National Park offers something for everyone.
 Standing at 14,410 feet above sea level, holding 26 major glaciers and 36 square miles of permanent snow and ice on its massive slopes, this active volcano is an icon, a vision and a playground for those who live and visit the Northwest.